 Good nutrition should now be the Duchess' focus.

 "Folic acid, protein, iron, calcium vitamin D and vitamin A are really important for both mom and baby," said Katherine Farrell Harris, a New York-based registered dietitian who is also in her second trimester with her first child.
 "A mom-to-be's diet should be loaded with foods like colorful veggies, dark leafy greens, fortified cereal and low-mercury fish."

 If Harris had to recommend one super food to Middleton, it would be lentils which are a good source of protein and loaded with fiber, B vitamins, potassium, magnesium and other healthy nutrients.

 The entire planet has been aware that Kate Middleton, the Duchess of Cambridge, has a crumpet in the oven for some time, but if you're about the same way along in your pregnancy, you've probably kept it on the down low until now.

 According to Dr. Marjorie Greenfield, a board-certified obstetrician-gynecologist in Cleveland and author of " The Working Woman's Pregnancy Book," by week 14 the risk of miscarriage is largely behind you and your belly has probably grown so you look obviously pregnant.

 "This is a good time to let the cat out of the bag," Greenfield said.

 When you share your wonderful news with people at work, Greenfield advised treading carefully.

+"You want to tell your friends, of course, but make sure your boss isn't the last to know," she said.
 The best plan of action: Make an appointment with your boss, tell your best office mates in person, then email everyone else.